By Joey Asher

 I recently read surgeon and journalist Atul Gawande’s bestseller “The Checklist Manifesto: How to Get Things Right.”
 It’s about the power of checklists.
 For example, a five-step checklist saved 1,500 lives and $200 million by reducing infections in Michigan hospitals.

 The first step on that checklist was that the doctor must remember to wash his or her hands.

 That got me to thinking about putting together a checklist for winning new business presentations.

 Checkpoint 1: Before the presentation, speak to the client.

 I worked with an architecture firm that was shortlisted for the chance to design a corporate headquarters.
 They had no idea what motivated the project.
-I told them that without more information about the client’s needs, you have almost no chance of winning.
+I told them that without more information about the client’s needs, they had almost no chance of winning.

 Checkpoint 2: Present solutions only.

 If it doesn’t bear on your plans to solve the client’s problems, dump it.
-If you’re up for a chance to represent a big company in bankruptcy, talk only about how you’re going to address the key challenges the company will face.
+If you’re up for a chance to help a client save money on the cost of client acquisition, talk only about how you’re going to address the key challenges the company will face.

 Checkpoint 3: Start by Articulating the client’s business problem.